 Contact Laura McDonald for more information.

-We need new representatives to be the voice for grad students & post-docs at W3+.
+We need new representatives to be the voice for post-docs at W3+.
 We especially encourage folks with Black and Indigenous backgrounds or who identify as LGBTQIA2S+ to join.
-We are currently seeking three grad students/post-docs to join the committee.

 The group plans and manages monthly events, including bringing in guest speakers.
 Each committee member takes the lead on one or more events each year, based on their schedule and interests.
 Here’s what committee members do: